The Constitution of the Faculty of Sonoma State University

 1.3 - AT-LARGE MEMBERS

-(a) Three Senators chosen At-Large by the Faculty and three Lecturer Senators chosen At-Large by the faculty from among those who are half-time or more Lecturers.
+(a) Two Senators chosen At-Large by the Faculty and two Lecturer Senators chosen At-Large by the faculty from among those who are half-time or more Lecturers.
+If both seats are unable to be filled, the total size of the Senate shall adjust accordingly.

 (b) The Statewide Senators allocated to the University by the Statewide (CSU) Academic Senate.